 Q. My pay period is complete.
 What do I do now?

-A. We strongly suggest extracting your pay period.
+A. We strongly suggest processing your pay period.
 This takes all the clock-in and clock-out data collected between the start of the period and the end of the period and places it in a separate file along with all the settings (rounding, auto-lunch, etc.) that were in effect at the time.
 It's essentially a "snapshot" of the pay period.
-Once it's extracted, you can print reports and export to your payroll software or service.
-For complete instructions click here or see "Closing Out a Pay Period" in the Help files in your TimePilot software.
+Once it's created, you can print reports and export to your payroll software or service.
+For complete instructions click here.

 Back to top